puppetlabs/puppet-docs/source/pe/3.2/orchestration_config.markdown

 By default, all agent nodes will send dummy registration messages over the orchestration middleware every ten minutes.
 [We use these as a heartbeat to work around weaknesses in the underlying Stomp network protocol.][register]

 Most users shouldn't need to change this behavior, but you can adjust the frequency of the heartbeat messages as follows:

+1. In the PE console, navigate to the special `mcollective` group.
+2. On the `mcollective` group page, click "Edit".
+3. Under "Variables", in the "key" field, add `mcollective_registerinterval`, and in the "value" field add a new interval (in seconds).
+4. Click "Update".

 * Navigate to the special `mcollective` group in the PE console.
 * Create a new variable called `mcollective_registerinterval`.
 Set its value to a new interval (in seconds).